chorus-ai/chorus-mapping/Docs/MappingClinicalValidation/README.md

 ## 1\.
 Mapping table discovery

-Familiarize yourself with the structure of the table containing mappings, use a data dictionary if present to get information about each field meaning.
+Familiarize yourself with the structure of the table containing mappings, and use a data dictionary if present to get information about each field's meaning.

 #### Mapping Table Structure